jsacoba/pai789_finalproject/RESULTS.md

 # Results and Analysis

-## 1. Environmental sustainability management is negatively correlated with the risk of natural disaster.
+## 1. Performance in environmental sustainability management is negatively correlated with the risk of natural disaster.

 Results show that a country's performance in addressing environmental sustainability issues is associated with its risk of becoming a victim of an extreme natural event (disaster).
 Based from the OLS regression, EPI and WRI are negatively correlated with a correlation coefficient of -0.477.
 This suggests that on the average, a one-point increase in EPI is associated with a decrease in WRI by 0.1826 points.
 With a p-value close to zero, the coefficient of EPI is significant at 5% level [and even at 1% level].
 Finally, the results show that around 22.8% of variation in WRI is explained by EPI.